ecoacoustics/website/content/resources/help-centre/converting/flac/index.md

 Take note of the `exename` and `path2exe` settings in the examples below.
 If you are using windows, path2exe should specify the folder which contains `flac.exe`.
-If you are using MacOS, the directory that flac is installed should be listed in your `$PATH` variable for the function to work.
+If you are using macOS, the directory that flac is installed should be listed in your `$PATH` variable for the function to work.

 ## Using FLAC in the command line